-If you are are at immediate risk of harming yourself or someone else go to the Emergency Room of any hospital, call 911 or contact contact Public Safety at 478-445-4400.
+If you are are at immediate risk of harming yourself or someone else go to the Emergency Room of any hospital or call GC Public Safety at 478-445-4400.

 - If you call Counseling Services about an emergency situation during office hours (M-F 8 AM-5 PM), tell us it is an emergency, and someone will see you immediately for a safety assessment

-- If you experience an emergency outside of normal office hours, go to the Emergency Room of any hospital, call 911 or contact contact Public Safety at 478-445-4400.
+- If you experience an emergency outside of normal office hours, go to the Emergency Room of any hospital, or contact contact Public Safety at 478-445-4400.

-Do not use email to communicate during an emergency.
+Do not rely on email to communicate during an emergency.

-If you are experiencing a crisis, you may also call the Georgia Crisis and Access Line at 1 800 715-4225 (for assistance with mental health or substance abuse issues) or the National Suicide Hotline 24 hours per day 1 800 273-TALK (8255)
+If you are experiencing a crisis, you may also call the Georgia Crisis and Access Line at 1 800 715-4225 (for assistance with mental health or substance abuse issues) or the National Suicide and Crisis Lifeline 24 hours per day at 988.

 When to Call Counseling Services